dteney/collages-dataset/README.md

   year={2021}
 }
 ```
-Also consider checking out the following paper by Shah et al. that proposed a version of collages with MNIST and CIFAR-10: [The Pitfalls of Simplicity Bias in Neural Networks](https://arxiv.org/abs/2006.07710).
+Also check out the paper by Shah et al. that first proposed 2-block collages of MNIST and CIFAR-10: [The Pitfalls of Simplicity Bias in Neural Networks](https://arxiv.org/abs/2006.07710).

-## Contact
-Report any issue with the dataset to [Damien Teney](mailto:contact@damienteney.info).
+Please report any issue to [contact@damienteney.info](mailto:contact@damienteney.info).